guoyu-eng/-Linux_based_Docker_image_MetaDrive-/README.md

 docker run --rm -v ${PWD}/outputs:/app/outputs metadrive-generator python map_generator.py --start 5 --end 20 --step 5

 （--start 5 --end 20 --step 5 can be change by user)

+# EXTRA

+The basesafe_metadrive.py file is the main runtime file.
+The results of python runs are stored in the file, and the results of docker runs are stored in the docker--result folder in this folder.

+## Run with Python

+Ensure that line 29 - line 30  are available and line 32 - line 34are commented out in the basesafe_metadrive.py file.

+Run :

+`python basesafe_metadrive.py`

+## Run with Docker

+Ensure that line 41 is commented out in the Dockerfile and that line 43 is available Ensure that line 32 - line 34 are available and line 29 - line 30 are commented out in the basesafe_metadrive.py file.

+Run by :

+`docker build -t metadrive-generator .  `
+`docker run --rm -v ${PWD}/outputs_docker_extra:/app/outputs_docker_extra metadrive-generator python basesafe_metadrive.py --start 5 --end 20 --step 5 `